James Naomitsu Sakamoto

 Somehow, Lt.
 Col. Hanley became a great friend of the Communication Platoon.
 He remembers many of them besides Jimmy – persons such Titi Yonemori, who had the wire spools increased to more than double the length of the wires for the field phones.
 In fact, the first Silver Star award of the 2nd Battalion Headquarters Company was to Noboru Togioka of the Communication Platoon, who did his work under enemy fire.

 The 442nd entered combat in the Rome-Arno Campaign on June 26, 1944, near Suvereto.
-According to one of his friends, Jimmy’s Communication Platoon was always in danger from enemy fire as their duty was ensuring that frontline actions were reported to the battalion Command Post.
+According to one of his friends, Jimmy’s Communication Platoon was always in danger from enemy fire as their duty was ensuring that frontline actions were coordinated with the battalion Command Post.

 As a Corporal during this time, Sakamoto was awarded the Bronze Star Medal for action on October 17, 1944, for “maintaining constant communication between advancing rifle companies and the rear command post of his battalion, although frequently subjected to enemy fire.”